mbrukman/why-svelte/readme.md

 There is no objectively right answer for every situation.
-With Svelte we may end up jealous of React’s sweet non-blocking rendering one day [as this tweet portends](https://twitter.com/acdlite/status/1228720823814344705), but today Svelte is fast for typical usage and it should continue improving.
+With Svelte we may end up jealous of React’s sweet non-blocking rendering one day [as this tweet portends](https://twitter.com/acdlite/status/1228720823814344705), but today Svelte is fast for typical usage, it should continue improving, and it’s possible that Svelte will discover its own solutions to the problem of blocking rendering.

 ### feels good